-Elementary aged students will focus on game-based activities that help to develop their fundamental movement skills.
-As students move into Middle and High School they will use these fundamental skills to engage in more structured running practices, with activities as a complement to continue to build overall athletic skills.
-Our customizable lesson plan builder will help you plan appropriately.
+Elementary aged students focus on game-based activities that help to develop their fundamental movement skills.
+As students move into middle and high school, they use these fundamental skills to engage in more structured running practices, with activities as a complement to continue to build overall athletic skills.
+Our customizable lesson plan builder helps you plan appropriately.

-No. NYRR Run for the Future and High School Cross Country Training Series will continue under those names with the same program operations.
-Mighty Milers, Young Runners, Developmental Track & Field Series (DTFS), and Developmental Cross Country Series (DXCS) will no longer be offered at schools and community centers.
-As of June 28, 2017, sites participating in these programs should sign up for Rising New York Road Runners.
+No. NYRR Run for the Future, NYRR High School Cross Country Training Series, and NYRR Youth Wheelchair Training Program are continuing under those names with the same program operations.
+Mighty Milers, Young Runners, Developmental Track & Field Series (DTFS), and Developmental Cross Country Series (DXCS) are no longer offered at schools and community centers.
+Sites that participated in these programs should sign up for Rising New York Road Runners.

-Are there any parts of the current Mighty Milers, Young Runners, DTFS, and DXCS programs that are staying the same in Rising New York Road Runners?
+Are there any parts of the former Mighty Milers, Young Runners, DTFS, and DXCS programs that are staying the same in Rising New York Road Runners?

-Will I still be able to log laps for students?
+Am I still able to log laps for students?

-No. We will track minutes and effort.
-This information will be converted into mileage.
+No. We track minutes and effort, and the information is converted to miles.

 Are there any other changes planned for the future?